jgraley/cotest/coroutines/docs/getting-started.md

 ## Multiple launches

 An important feature of Cotest is the ability to launch the core-under-test more than once.
-These will not run concurrantly.
+These will not run concurrently.
 Instead, due to the coroutine model, each launch will proceed to the next logical break-point when the test case allows it to.
 Break points are:
  - Mock calls
  - Completion